Henryk Hechtkopf

+Henryk Hechtkopf (הנריק הכטקופף; April 4, 1910 – July 2004) was an artist, painter, and illustrator.
+His work encompassed a range of subjects and artistic styles, including biblical scenes, portraits, surrealism, and abstract expressionism.
+Hechtkopf was also a filmmaker and taught at the Łódź Film School.
+He illustrated numerous children's books in Israel, including the widely used "Mikraot Israel" series.
+Hechtkopf's art was influenced by his Jewish background and his experiences during World War II, with some of his works depicting the aftermath of the Holocaust being acquired by Yad Vashem.
+He received several awards for his artistic contributions, including the Shalom Aleichem Prize and the Israel Culture Foundation Prize.

 Biography

-Henryk Hechtkopf was an artist whose legacy is a rare collection of paintings in a variety of media, as well as illustrations for many children's books and Stories of The Tzadikim.
+Henryk Hechtkopf was an artist and illustrator.
 Hechtkopf's work encompasses a range of subjects and artistic styles: biblical scenes and portraits, surrealism and abstract expressionism.
-His work is interesting not only by its own merits but because of the life story that stands behind it.

 Hechtkopf was born to a Jewish family in Warsaw in 1910, the younger child of two.
 His father was a merchant, and his mother a midwife.
 Hechtkopf studied in the Hebrew Gymnasium "Chanoch" and then in Warsaw University.
 After obtaining his law degree, Hechtkopf became the first Jewish jurist to article at the Polish Supreme Court.

-From early on, his artistic talent was evident.
 At the age of 23, his work was consistently selected to appear in the exhibitions of the "Jewish Society for Promotion of Art."
 Hechtkopf was also a filmmaker.
 He was involved in the making of several films before the outbreak of World War II, including Poland's first animated film.

-While Hechtkopf's work was always very strongly informed by his Jewish background, drawing on religious symbolism and Jewish life in the Shtetl, his experiences during World War II were to have a profound impact on his work.
+Hechtkopf's work was informed by his Jewish background, drawing on religious symbolism and Jewish life in the Shtetl.
+His experiences during World War II had an impact on his work.
 At the beginning of the war, he retreated with the Polish army east into the Soviet Union, where he was captured and sent to work in a series of forced labor camps.
-After the war, he returned to Poland to find that his whole family had been massacred in the Holocaust.
-Hechtkopf 's drawings in the weeks following his return to Warsaw portrayed the ruins of the ghetto and the city which surrounded it.
+After the war, he returned to Poland to find that his whole family had been killed in the Holocaust.
+Hechtkopf's drawings in the weeks following his return to Warsaw portrayed the ruins of the ghetto and the city which surrounded it.
 Twenty-four of these works were purchased by the Yad Vashem Holocaust memorial in Israel.
-Yehudit Shendar, the art curator of Yad Vashem has commented on the strong impact that Hechtkopf's work has on the viewer, as a first-hand account of destruction and despair.
 Hechtkopf designed in 1949 the first Polish stamp commemorating the Holocaust, and won first prize in an international competition for posters on the theme of Holocaust and heroism.